 Asphalt is one of the most common materials used for building parking lots and roadways.
 Cracks in asphalt can be found everywhere from the driveway of your home to the shopping center and to the highways.
 Asphalt is usually seen breaking or cracking as time passes.
 This can be caused by age, traffic load or a faulty foundation.
 A cracked pavement on the driveway of your home in particular not only affects the overall look of the home but also decreases its market value.

-The most common reason is the wear and tear experienced during and immediately after the winter.
+The most common reason for cracks in asphalt is the wear and tear experienced during and immediately after the winter.
 Soon after winter, the snow gathered on the ground begins melting.
 The liquefied snow penetrates into the cracks and damages the base.
 The pavement cracks widen and become even more visible and more importantly dangerous.
 It is important to fill these cracks immediately.

 Most are not be able to differentiate between the different types of pavement cracks by just looking at them.
 Many cracks can be identified by looking at their shape and intensity.
 Below are the most common asphalt pavement cracks.